luifer-villalba/cash-pilot/README.md

 This isn't a toy app.
 It's solving a real business problem for real pharmacies.
 Every feature exists because someone said "we need this to not waste time on paperwork."

 - **Audit Trail:** Every edit tracked with timestamp, user, old/new values — required for accounting
-- **Soft Deletes:** Sessions can be recovered, nothing is permanently lost
+- **Soft Deletes:** Sessions can be recovered, nothing is permanently lost.
+Admins can toggle deleted sessions view.
+Deleted sessions excluded from statistics but preserved for audit
+- **Input Validation:** Comprehensive null/undefined/type checking prevents crashes from unexpected input
 - **Reconciliation Math:** Automatic calculation removes manual errors
 - **Multi-Location:** Cashiers work across different pharmacies, each gets their own view
 - **Production Ready:** Runs 24/7 on Railway, handles failures gracefully